csh970605/csh970605.github.io/_posts/2023-04-03-Hierarchical_Clustering.md

 ## The purpose of agglomerative or divisive?
 ---
 <br>
-The purpose of hierarchical clustering, the way the hierarchical clustering works, is to maintain a memory of how we went through those porcesses.<br>
-And that memory is stored in a dendrogram.
+The purpose of hierarchical clustering, the way the hierarchical clustering works, is to maintain a memory of how we went through those processes.
+This memory is stored in a dendrogram.

 <br><br>